 Opus 39 ‘Fire in Snow’

 Cees Nieuwenhuizen composed this 5th Piano Sonata Opus 39 in 1984/85.
-Initially, his idea was to compose a series of songs based on texts by Dutch poet Adriaan Roland Holst (23 May 1888 – 5 August 1976).
-Cees had used his work for a number of songs (Opus 27) and a cantata (In Ballingschap, Exile, Opus 30), but the texts that inspired him weren’t easy to ‘catch’ in a song or in a composed form.
+Initially, his idea was to compose a series of songs based on texts by the Dutch poet Adriaan Roland Holst (23 May 1888 – 5 August 1976).
+Cees had used his work for a number of songs (Opus 27) and a cantata (In Ballingschap, Exile, Opus 30), but the texts that inspired him weren’t easily ‘caught’ in a song or in composed form.
 Therefore he decided to use two texts that were applied as a monologue: the first (De Vreugde en de Dood, Joy and Death) is recited preceding the first movement and the second (Mensen voor God, Mankind before God) preceding the second movement.
-The first movement (Lento Presto) is build up from germ cell C sharp – A sharp – B and this small theme is elaborated in a free form in B minor.
-The key changes and free tonality that arise, will continuously be inspired by the poem.
+The first movement (Lento Presto) is built up from the theme C sharp – A sharp – B and this small theme is elaborated in a free form in B minor.
+The key changes and free tonality that arise, are continuously reinforced by the poem.
 The tempo changes a number of times in the course of the first movement and finally ends in Presto.
-The Presto is also based on the germ cell, but the notes are applied in a different order.
+The Presto is also based on this theme, but the notes are applied in a different order.